andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-18-how-to-fail-at-almost-everything.md

 * Luck can be managed, sort of
 * Conquer shyness by being a phony
 * Fitness is the lever that moves the world
-* Simpicity transforms ordinary into amazing
+* Simplicity transforms ordinary into amazing

 In our messy flawed lives the nearest we can get to truth is consistency.
 Consistency is the bedrock of the scientific method.